The best that can be said about bitcoin right now is that it still exists.

 At least in the early days, the shift seemed largely semantic; a question of emphasis.
 But as time wore on, the discussion surrounding bitcoin increasingly became focused on how banks, governments, and financial systems could create or use their own blockchains, of which bitcoin would be, at best, an incidental part.

-The revolution heralded by bitcoin now looks more likely to be transactional rather than transformational.
 Soon, Nasdaq, the world’s second-largest stock exchange, had declared 2015 to be the “year of the blockchain.”
 They even created their very own blockchain-enabled trading platform, Nasdaq Linq.
 The momentum has continued to build: A company called R3CEV is working with a consortium of 45 of the world’s most powerful banks and investment firms to create a modified blockchain that would allow companies to pick and choose what information they actually decentralize and what they keep held tight.
 Meanwhile, the Linux Foundation has joined forces with a who’s-who of the tech and business worlds to create the Hyperledger Project, an open-source attempt to find new use cases for blockchain technology.
 Goldman Sachs has even patented its very own cryptocurrency, SETLcoin, to permit the instantaneous execution of trades on the stock market.

 One thing that links all of these projects?
 None of them use the word bitcoin.

 For these financial behemoths, the appeal of the blockchain is obvious.
 Companies spend an inordinate amount of money on the intermediaries that facilitate the flow of capital between markets.
 Blockchain technology offers the possibility of those issues being delegated to a few lines of immutable computer code that, by their very nature, guarantee the legitimacy of the transaction.
 Vast swathes of complex transnational banking and investment apparatus could be rendered obsolete in a few comparatively minor technological adjustments.